jbmagination/umber/radio/docs/yml-flow.md

 ~~~

 This creates an awkward gap between the albums and artist metadata, but it
 makes for better flow.
-It puts what is most important first, follow by
+It puts what is most important first, followed by
 extraneous data.

 White